HSBC cuts headcount by 35,000 in deep overhaul

-LONDON (AP) — HSBC will shed some 35,000 jobs as part of a deep overhaul to focus on faster-growing markets in Asia and as it tries to cope with a slew of global uncertainties, from Brexit to the trade wars to the new coronavirus.
+LONDON (AP) — Europe’s biggest bank, HSBC, will shed some 35,000 jobs as part of an overhaul to focus on faster-growing markets in Asia and as it tries to cope with a slew of global uncertainties, from Brexit to the trade wars to the new coronavirus.

 The interim chief executive, Noel Quinn, said Tuesday the number of people employed by the bank would fall from 235,000 to 200,000 in the next three years.
 Some of the reductions would come from attrition as opposed to outright cuts.

 HSBC, which is based in London but does most of its business in Asia, is caught among myriad uncertainties.
-From Brexit uncertainties to the Hong Kong protests and trade disputes between the United States and China.
-Now the new coronavirus is adding further uncertainty.
+From Brexit to the Hong Kong protests and trade disputes between the United States and China.
+Now the new coronavirus is adding further concern as it disrupts business in HSBC’s main market.

-The bank’s net profit fell 53% to $6 billion in 2019 and, for this year, it warned of “significant disruption” to its business due to the outbreak of the virus in China.
+The bank’s net profit fell 53% to $6 billion in 2019 and, for this year, it warned of “significant disruption” to its operations due to the outbreak of the virus in China.

-HSBC’s operations in Europe are also under pressure.
+HSBC’s business in Europe is also under pressure.
 It must now also grapple with Britain’s departure from the European Union and the uncertainty that will accompany negotiations future trade relations.

 “No trade negotiation is ever straightforward,” HSBC said in a statement.
 “It is essential that the eventual agreement protects and fosters the many benefits that financial services provide to both the U.K. and the EU.”